Tracardi/tracardi-api/manual/en/docs/plugins/tutorial/part1.md

     1. Extends ActionRunner class
     2. Runs the plugin
-    3. Returns the input paylaod data on the "MyEvent" port
+    3. Returns the input payload data on the "MyEvent" port
     4. Returns the empty dictionary on the "NotMyEvent" port

 Note that we return the data using the `Result` class in which we provide the port name and value.